-- 9.43 In some areas there is an identified lack of community, health, education and sports facilities and significant growth is likely to in crease pressure on existing services. - 9.44 The Council will seek to restrict the loss of existing built facilities to non-community uses unless it can be shown that there is no demand for retention of the site or unless an alternative facility is provided that is suitable for all users.
-The Council will expect proposals for the change of use of a built community facility to be accompanied by evidence that it has been marketed proactively and competitively for a period of not less than 12 months on the open market.
+9.43 In some areas there is an identified lack of community, health, education and sports facilities and significant growth is likely to in crease pressure on existing services.

-- 9.45 The Council will work with developers to identify and deliver new community facilities essential to support large scale developments within the Plan period.
+- 9.44 The Council will seek to restrict the loss of existing built facilities to non-community uses unless it can be shown that there is no demand for retention of the site or unless an alternative facility is provided that is suitable for all users. - 9.45 The Council will work with developers to identify and deliver new community facilities essential to support large scale developments within the Plan period.
 Wherever possible, new facilities will be expected to be multifunctional and located in areas accessible to new and existing communities. - 9.46 A range of funding measures, including Community Infrastructure Levy and Developer Contributions, will be used to secure the required Facilities.